aoterodelaroza/acpdb/README.md

 passed to MAXCOEF using the SCF keyword (file name `file.s`).

-If the WRITE option is used, the evaluation for the training set proerties predicted by the linear model associated with the given ACP are compared against the self-consistent results for the same ACP, and the difference between the two (the non-linearity error) is evaluated.
+If the WRITE option is used, the evaluation for the training set properties predicted by the linear model associated with the given ACP are compared against the self-consistent results for the same ACP, and the difference between the two (the non-linearity error) is evaluated.
 A number of `nprop.i` properties are chosen that contain a given atom in the training set and that have maximum non-linearity error.
 By doing this, a subset of the training set is selected which is then used to calculate the maximum coefficients.
-The input files coresponding to this subset in which different maximum coefficients are examined are written using the same syntax as for the [WRITE keyword](#writing-input-and-structure-files).
+The input files corresponding to this subset in which different maximum coefficients are examined are written using the same syntax as for the [WRITE keyword](#writing-input-and-structure-files).